create3000/x_ite/docs/_posts/components/Geometry3D/Cylinder.md

 Cylinder is a geometry node.

-The Cylinder node belongs to the **Geometry3D** component and requires at least level **1,** its default container field is *geometry.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The Cylinder node belongs to the **Geometry3D** component and requires at least support level **1,** its default container field is *geometry.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy